 #3 Creative heroes & villains

-Among the heroes, one of my favorite characters ended up being I-guy, a singer who ceased to be relevant almost instantly after his one and only popular single.
+Among the heroes, one of my favorite characters ended up being I-guy.
+He’s a singer who ceased to be relevant instantly after his one and only popular single.
 Now granted a superpowered voice, he works with a production company as a marketable superhero in a robot suit.
-He’s not even strictly part of the team of good guys, he mostly works solo and is desperate to make appearances so his character will be popular and he can feel like he did in the glory days of his short-lived music career.
-I really took a liking to him because he values spectacle over efficiency, always eager to put up a show and make battles needlessly fancy, even as this antagonizes his allies.
+He’s not even strictly part of the team of good guys.
+He mostly works solo and is desperate to make appearances everywhere, just so his character will remain popular and he can feel like he did in the glory days of his short-lived music career.
+I really took a liking to him because he values spectacle over efficiency; always eager to put up a show and make battles needlessly dangerous, even as this antagonizes his allies.

 The villains have a lot of cool Refs in their army as well, including an imposing spokesperson who can put herself on fire, a woman that can manipulate all metal she comes into contact with, and a guy who causes wide-spread hallucinations.
 The design of the villains especially is neat and it was interesting to see how the balance of power tilts in their favor as the stakes of the story increase.